 The Office of Sponsored Programs can assist in identifying a wide range of funding opportunities for faculty and staff to apply to within the federal government, foundations, non-profit organizations, and corporations.
 We consult with faculty/staff and provide ideas and strategies for the funding search process.
-This type of support can be provided through email, phone or in person.

 If you want to apply for federal government grants, Grants.gov has to be your first stop.
 This U.S. government website has lots of useful information for nonprofits, including announcements of federal grants.